shawntabrizi/substrate-collectables-workshop/steps/8/README.md

 Supertraits are similar to the concept of "inheritance" from other programming languages.
 In Rust, it allows one trait as being a superset of another trait.

-You will notice that our `Config` trait is a supertrait of the `frame_system::Config` trait.
+You will notice that our `Config` trait is a subtrait of the supertrait `frame_system::Config`.

 What is `frame_system`?
 What is in `frame_system::Config`?